North Korea–Russia relations: Soviet Union

 In 1956, North Korea did not accept Nikita Khrushchev's program of de-Stalinization.
-In 1957, Kim directly ignored Soviet advise to step down as premier, highlighting declining Soviet influence in North Korea.
+Khrushchev promoted the concept of collective leadership, and the Soviet embassy in North Korea started advising Kim Il Sung to either give up his position as WPK leader or as premier.
+Kim wanted to retain both positions, but was prepared to yield one of the positions to a close ally; he recommended Choe Yong-gon to the Soviet embassy.
+However, by 1957, Kim started to advise the Soviet embassy against appointing Choe.
+Kim also proposed Kim Il, who had little political independence.
+Over the following months, Kim Il Sung and his allies Nam Il and Pak Chong-ae started investigating the degree of the demands by the Soviet embassy.
+Soviet ambassador Alexander Puzanov did not push hard on the issue of division of powers, including in a personal meeting with Kim.
+This eventually led Kim to directly ignored Soviet advise and stay on as premier.
+The Soviet Union did not intervene, highlighting declining Soviet influence in North Korea.

 China and the Soviet Union competed for influence in North Korea during the Sino-Soviet split in the 1960s, as North Korea tried to maintain good relations with both countries, though also favoring autonomy from both.
 The 1961 DPRK-Soviet Union Treaty of Friendship, Cooperation and Mutual Assistance underpinned cooperation during the Cold War.
 After Khrushchev was replaced by Leonid Brezhnev in 1964, North Korea's relations with the Soviet Union became closer.

 Moscow under Mikhail Gorbachev began to reduce aid to the North after 1985 in favor of reconciliation with South Korea.
 Military equipment continued to be provided until a last batch of MiG-29s was delivered in 1989.
 General Secretary Kim Il Sung visited the USSR five times, with the last time being in 1986 during the early Gorbachev era.
 He also met with Soviet officials abroad, including with Soviet leader Leonid Brezhnev during the funeral of Yugoslav President Josip Broz Tito in May 1980.